gillkyle/temple-flashcards/README.md

 Layout constraints still gave me warnings even when trying to boil down layout elements to just where they need to be.

-Image perspective of the cards wasn't really straightforward.
-I battled between having differently sized cards while also drawing the images at variable sizes.

 Talking to a couple friends about the UX of the app led me to randomizing the answer possibilities for each selection in Quiz mode.
 They also pointed out Including the correct/incorrect message in the bottom right in the toolbar made it stand out more than being next to the other text in the sidebar.